-I don’t think there’s any recipe you can custom tailor to suit your personal tastes more than granola, so if you make this you can have fun changing it up with your favorite nuts and candies.
-My next batch is going to have mini peanut butter cups, peanuts and dried banana chips, and then one of these days I’ll almond extract and dried cherries and do a Black Forest version.
-On Cinco de Mayo I’ll add cinnamon and call it Mexican, and on Halloween anything goes.
+No recipe can be personalized more than granola, so make it your own and have fun changing up the nuts and candies.
+My next batch is going to have mini peanut butter cups, peanuts and dried banana chips, and then one of these days I'll almond extract and dried cherries and do a Black Forest version.
+On Cinco de Mayo I'll add cinnamon and call it Mexican, and on Halloween anything goes.

 - 5 tablespoons coconut oil

 - Pinch of salt